AI, Jobs, and the Automation Trap: Where Is HCI?: How Can HCI Translate into Real-world AI Deployments?

-\textbf{Empowering Workers Through Job Preservation and Skill Development.} AI systems that disproportionately automate routine tasks have contributed to the erosion of middle-skill jobs, leading to job polarization and economic inequality~\cite{acemoglu2022tasks, septiandri2024potential, goos2009job}.
+AI systems that disproportionately automate routine tasks have contributed to the erosion of middle-skill jobs, leading to job polarization and economic inequality~\cite{acemoglu2022tasks, septiandri2024potential, goos2009job}.
 In roles vulnerable to automation, AI systems should complement human labor rather than replacing it.
-One way of achieving this is to integrate skill development initiatives into the design and deployment of these systems, ensuring workers are equipped to transition into higher-value tasks within their existing roles.
+However, we acknowledge that in certain high-risk environments (e.g., manufacturing or chemical processing) automation can increase worker safety by removing people from hazardous conditions.
+For example, replacing human labor on factory floors with AI-driven machines can prevent accidents involving heavy machinery or toxic exposure.
+Yet even in these contexts, hybrid systems that maintain human oversight or offer augmentation through robotics-assisted safety mechanisms can strike a more balanced approach between efficiency and worker agency.
+Another way would be to integrate skill development initiatives into the design and deployment of these systems, ensuring workers are equipped to transition into higher-value tasks within their existing roles.
 For example, AI-driven training simulators and adaptive learning tools can help workers acquire skills tailored to emerging demands in industries such as manufacturing and healthcare~\cite{jagannathan2019dominant}.
 These systems can bridge the gap between traditional education and augmented workflows, preparing workers to thrive in AI-augmented roles.
 Additionally, by collaborating with educational institutions, HCAI researchers can promote AI literacy and integrate vocational training programs that address the specific needs of AI-impacted sectors.
 Moreover, addressing labor shortages in critical areas such as caregiving and education requires designing AI systems that enhance efficiency without compromising the essential human qualities of empathy and creativity.
 For example, augmentation tools that assist caregivers with administrative tasks can enable them to focus on delivering personalized care.
 While previous literature has suggested reallocating low-skilled workers to tasks requiring creative and social intelligence~\cite{frey2017future}, we argue that (re)skilling and upskilling efforts should be approached cautiously, ensuring that new AI systems align with workers' capabilities and societal needs.
 For example, while a truck driver may not transition to an electronics technician, they might excel as a logistics coordinator or sales professional.
 Similarly, a logistics coordinator transitioning from truck driving can benefit from AI-driven scheduling systems that enhance decision-making without requiring extensive retraining.
+At the same time, opportunities for (re)skilling and upskilling can also foster joy, self-efficacy, and personal development; factors that are critical for long-term worker engagement and well-being.
 Future work should explore the diverse aspirations and capacities of workers across industries to design augmentation-focused interventions that resonate with their needs.